awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-s3-origin.md

 # Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin<a name="using-https-cloudfront-to-s3-origin"></a>

+When your origin is an Amazon S3 bucket, your options for using HTTPS for communications with CloudFront depend on how you're using the bucket\.
+If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration\.

-When your origin is an Amazon S3 bucket, CloudFront always forwards requests to S3 by using the protocol that viewers used to submit the requests\.
-The default setting for the [Origin Protocol Policy \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy) setting is **Match Viewer** and can't be changed\.
+When your origin is an Amazon S3 bucket that supports HTTPS communication, CloudFront always forwards requests to S3 by using the protocol that viewers used to submit the requests\.
+The default setting for the [Origin Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy) setting is **Match Viewer** and can't be changed\.

 If you want to require HTTPS for communication between CloudFront and Amazon S3, you must change the value of **Viewer Protocol Policy** to **Redirect HTTP to HTTPS** or **HTTPS Only**\.
 The procedure later in this section explains how to use the CloudFront console to change **Viewer Protocol Policy**\.
 For information about using the CloudFront API to update the `ViewerProtocolPolicy` element for a web distribution, see [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.

-Note the following about using HTTPS when the origin is an Amazon S3 bucket:
-+ If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration\.
-+ Amazon S3 provides the SSL/TLS certificate, so you don't have to\.<a name="using-https-cloudfront-to-s3-origin-procedure"></a>
+When you use HTTPS with an Amazon S3 bucket that supports HTTPS communication, Amazon S3 provides the SSL/TLS certificate, so you don't have to\.<a name="using-https-cloudfront-to-s3-origin-procedure"></a>

-**To configure CloudFront to require HTTPS between CloudFront and your Amazon S3 origin**
+**To configure CloudFront to require HTTPS to your Amazon S3 origin**

 1. Sign in to the AWS Management Console and open the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.